The bloodfin tetra is stunning to look at – a silvery-blue nano fish with an orange-red tail.

 Females also have a first anal fin that is larger and has white beams.
 Mature males have gill glands and hooks over their anal fins.

-As with many species, the male is more colorful than the females.
+As with many species, the male is more colorful than the female.

 Habitat and Tank Conditions